slimlime/exploratory/README.md

 ## Tunstall

-Clearly still bitten by the bug of implementing jet-age compression algorithms in a sixties language compiling to a seventies chip for the purposes of building an eighties text adventure, I tried one more routine Tunstall.
-Tunstall is a fixed length code, with a table of words.
+Clearly still bitten by the bug of implementing jet-age compression algorithms in a sixties language compiling to a seventies chip for the purposes of building an eighties text adventure, I tried one more routine.
+Tunstall, a fixed length code, with a table of words.
 A byte is a fixed length code, so I tried that.

 ~~~~